Copyright (c) Meta Platforms, Inc. and affiliates.

 Args:

-i (int): The index of the response in the batch.
+index: The index of this item in the batch.

 Returns: